zowe/zowe-cli-tasks-plugin/docs/args.md

-# Zowe Tasks Args Property
+# Zowe Tasks args Property
 In your [zowe-tasks.yml](./config.md) configuration file you can specify sets of arguments that can be re-used on actions using the `args` property.

 The complete example described in this document can be found [here](../example/more/args/zowe-tasks.yml).